 Eyes of your spirit >> Seeing visions –

-weaknesses of the Church, now there are seven strengths.
+weaknesses of the Church there are now seven strengths.
 When Jesus judged the

 angelic anointing that enabled them to accomplish the things that Christ has